 Fitness For Everyone

-Many student organizations are part of the Office of Recreation, Intramurals and Club Sports.
+Many student organizations are part of the Office of Campus Recreation.
 These activities help build strength and dexterity while burning calories, and include options like sailing, ballroom dancing, and horseback riding, in addition to more typical offerings such as soccer and volleyball.
 Intramurals and club sports are a great way to stay active, make friends, exercise your competitive side and develop leadership skills that will last a lifetime.

 While organized athletics are probably the most popular fitness activities on campus, they are by no means the only option.
 Wellness Programming also facilitates fitness classes such as yoga, Pilates, spinning and Zumba that are often taught by certified students.
 Other muscle-building opportunities include participating in off-campus outings, joining performance groups such as Dance Ensemble and getting involved with service organizations (for example, Habitat for Humanity).